Panzerschrek/U-00DC-Sprache/README.md

 [QtCreator](https://www.qt.io/product/development-tools) may be used as Ü IDE.
 There is a [syntax highlighting file](source/syntax_highlighting/README.md) for it.
-Also it supports custom language servers, which allows using Ü language server.
+Also it supports custom language servers, which allows using the Ü language server.

-There is Ü extension for Microsoft Visual Studio.
+There is an Ü extension for Microsoft Visual Studio.
 See [corresponding readme](source/visual_studio_extension/README.md) for details.

 Many other IDEs may be used too.
-Any IDE with possibility to specify custom language server may be used for Ü code writing.
+Any IDE with possibility to specify a custom language server may be used for Ü code writing.
-Some IDEs allow also creating custom syntax highlighting rules, one can create it themselves.
+Some IDEs also allow creating custom syntax highlighting rules, one can create it themselves.

 ### Downloads